 In the diagram we have drawn here, the normal inguinal canal is depicted in the top image in blue.
 As men age, the inguinal canal stretches as shown in the lower diagram in blue.
-The change in the geometry of the inguinal canal, creates a situation where intestine can herniate into the inguinal canal or scrotum – leading to an indirect inguinal hernia – the most common type of inguinal hernia.
-A direct inguinal hernia can also occur, and result from stretching of tranversalis fascia in the groin.
+The change in the geometry of the inguinal canal, creates a situation where intestine can herniate into the inguinal canal or scrotum, which leads to an indirect inguinal hernia – the most common type of inguinal hernia.
+A direct inguinal hernia can also occur, and results from stretching of tranversalis fascia in the groin.

 Once fat or intestine herniate into the inguinal canal or scrotum, symptoms can develop and the hernia should be repaired.
-Since 2001, Dr. Reinhorn has been repairing hernias for people from the metro west region of Boston.
+Since 2001, Dr. Reinhorn has been repairing inguinal hernias for people from New England.
 Using an innovative technique, Dr. Reinhorn is able to repair an inguinal hernia with mesh, under all the layers of the abdominal wall, while avoiding general anesthesia.
 He also has experience with the Shouldice technique, a non-mesh repair for inguinal hernia.